 Shawn Porter (29-2-1, 17 KOs) won the vacant WBC welterweight title with a hard-fought unanimous decision win over Danny Garcia at Barclays Center on Sept.
 8. Porter has an aggressive style and has yet to be in a bad fight.
 Both of his career losses, to Keith Thurman and Kell Brook, were extremely close fights.
 Against Garcia, Porter finally got the nod in a close one.

 Leo Santa Cruz (35-1-1, 19 KOs) scored a unanimous decision over Abner Mares in their June rematch.
 The win helped him secure his status as the best featherweight in the world.
 He defends his WBA title against Rafael Rivera in February.

 Keith Thurman (29-0, 22 KOs) survived a tougher-than-expected title defense against Josesito Lopez on Jan.
 26 at Barclays Center.
 Thurman raced to an early lead but Lopez made it interesting down the stretch.
 Thurman, the WBA welterweight champion, had been sidelined with a shoulder injury since his title unification win over Danny Garcia in March of 2017.

 5. Errol Spence Jr.

 Errol Spence Jr. (24-0, 21 KOs) is riding an 11-bout knockout streak.
 He puts it all on the line in March against the very talented Mikey Garcia, who is moving up three weight classes to fight Spence.

 4. Gennady Golovkin

-Many observers felt Gennady Golovkin won his mega-fight against Canelo Alvarez in September of 2017 and the rematch this September.
-Yet Golovkin (37-1-1, 33 KOs) came up one round short on the judges' card in the rematch, droppping a majority decision.
+Many observers felt Gennady Golovkin won his mega-fight against Canelo Alvarez in September of 2017 and the rematch in September 2018.
+Yet Golovkin (37-1-1, 33 KOs) came up one round short on the judges' card in the rematch, dropping a majority decision.

 3. Terence Crawford